Peritia-System/peritia-system.github.io/_peritia/Protector/Rust/index.md

 permalink: /peritia/protector/rust/
 ---
 # Rust
-This is a filler content for Rust, explaining his role and backstory.
+This is a filler content for Rust.